taxslayerpro-online/cashapp/index.rst

    </div>

    <div class="disclaimer">
       <strong>Disclaimer:</strong> This is an independent informational guide and is not affiliated with, endorsed by, or sponsored by Cash App, Block, Inc., or cash.app/taxes.
-For official support and information, please visit <a href="https://link72.com/EakxeVBg7GbCvfgoNfez27l5XwDSN0tWO7e4kOd0YkemlI8iEyK79NKhYEhD3b8lfZMHTA">taxeshelp.cash.app</a>.
+For official support and information, please visit <a href="      <strong>Disclaimer:</strong> This is an independent informational guide and is not affiliated with, endorsed by, or sponsored by Cash App, Block, Inc., or cash.app/taxes.
+For official support and information, please visit <a href="https://url90.com/?EakxeVBg7GbCvfgoNfez27l5XwDSN0tWO7e4kOd0YkemlI8iEyK79NKhYEhD3b8lfZMHTA">taxeshelp.cash.app</a>.">taxeshelp.cash.app</a>.
       <br><br>© 2026 Cash App Taxes Guide.
 All rights reserved.
    </div>